DX, QSL, & Contesting

 DXing, Contests and Special Event Stations

-Many hams get involved with DXing and Contesting.
+Many hams get involved with DXing, Contesting, and.
+QSLing.
 DXing is the contact with a long distance operator using simplex operation and not using a repeater or other method like Voice Over Internet Protocol (voip) to extend the range of the contact.
 DXing can be done on any amateur band and any mode.
 Most common modes are SSB for voice, CW or PSK31 digital mode.
 There are several awards you can earn for working DX as well as earning Certificates for contesting.
-This page provides links to some great sources for learning about DXing and Contesting as well as earning awards.
+This page provides links to some of the sources for learning about DXing, Contesting, and QSLing.

 There are many special event stations that commemorate everything from something that happened on a special date in history to current events happening now.
 Most will only run for one or two days while some may run for a week.
 Some will have one or more stations working multiple bands from a single location to many different stations at multiple locations.
 Some event stations will offer a very nice colored picture QSL card while others will offer nice certificates.
 Special Event Stations can be found on HF through VHF/UHF bands and will often include using local HF/VHF/UHF repeaters to where they are located including repeaters linked with Echolink or IRLP.

 Many hams become DX chasers looking to collect many DX awards, also called wallpaper.
 There are many different types of awards available for almost all amateur bands and modes of operation.
 To get an award, you will turn in a log of confirmed contacts to the group sponsoring the award and also pay a small fee to get a fancy certificate.
 These logs can be paper logs but more often these days is electronic.
 Two types of common electronic logs are Logbook of The World (LoTW) and eQSL.
 You will have to check the award sponsors site for the type of log they will accept for the award and the fees.